aurora-is-near/doc.aurora.dev/docs/getting-started/explore.md

 ![aplus_lend](/img/aplus_lend.png)

 This addition opens up possibilities for passive income and financial flexibility, allowing users to lend their assets to earn interest or borrow against their holdings for liquidity without selling their investments.

-The interface for lending and borrowing is using the Aurigami contracts in the background, which is the leading lending & borrowing platform on Aurora.
+The interface for lending and borrowing uses the [Aurigami](https://www.aurigami.finance/) contracts in the background, which is the leading lending & borrowing platform on Aurora.

 ## Future development